-How did you juggle training with pregnancy and then with being a new mom?
+How did you juggle training with pregnancy and being a new mom?
 Also, how on earth did you get back into mega shape so fast?

 Training pregnant was the easy part.
-Sometimes you’re tired and need to rest so you do, and other times you feel superhuman.
-I tried to just let myself feel my feels and roll with it.
+Sometimes you’re tired and need to rest, so you do, and other times you feel superhuman.
+I tried just to let myself feel my feelings and roll with them.
 Being a new mom was a whole other story.
-People think it’s about sleep deprivationwhich is definitely a part of it, but your hormones Must drive things so diIfferently.
+People think it’s about sleep deprivation.It is definitely a part of it, but your hormones Must drive things differently.
 Your body has to repair from one of the craziest changes ever, and all while it’s prioritizing someone else.
-I do what I can, when I can, and just try and build up as my body feels it’s ready.
-As for the getting into shape, I’ve been an athlete for almost a decade now so I know my body really well.
-I not only learned how to workout really fast, but how to be the healthiest I could be.
+I do what I can, when I can, and try to build up as my body feels ready.
+As for getting into shape, I’ve been an athlete for almost a decade, so I know my body well.
+I not only learned how to work out fast but how to be the healthiest I could be.
 Those skills were the most valuable after I had my daughter.

 What first got you into CrossFit?
 Can you tell us a bit about your journey?

-I was 20 and I was going out living the party life and after a while I just felt gross.
-I had no motivation or purpose and my mom told me to join the gym.
-I did and I never looked back.
-I turned up every single day because I made a promise to take care of myself.
-After a little while someone introduced me to CrossFit and I absolutely loved that it challenged my mind as well as my body.
-I didn’t plan on being an athlete, but showing up everyday and putting in my best effort added up.
+I was 20 and going out living the party life, and after a while, I just felt gross.
+I had no motivation or purpose, and my mom told me to join the gym.
+I did, and I never looked back.
+I turned up every day because I promised to take care of myself.
+After a little while, someone introduced me to CrossFit, and I loved that it challenged my mind and body.
+I didn’t plan on being an athlete, but showing up every day and putting in my best effort added up.

 When’s your next comp?

-I leave that in the hands of my trusty coach who knows a lot more than I do about elite athlete training.
-These days I focus more on balance throughout the week, with somewhat of a periodized focus and small strength cycles in there.
+I leave that to my trusty coach, who knows much more than I do about elite athlete training.
+These days I focus more on balance throughout the week, with somewhat of a periodized focus and small strength cycles.

-I train twice per day for five days per week and rest entirely on Thursday and Sunday.
+I train twice daily for five days per week and rest entirely on Thursday and Sunday.
 Those double days vary a lot.
-I usually complete my isolated aerobic work or skills in the morning and the strength and metabolic conditioning/high intensity work in the second session.
+In the second session, I usually complete my isolated aerobic work or skills in the morning and the strength and metabolic conditioning/high-intensity work.

-My background is in nutrition so I use food as my medicine.
-I truly believe in utilizing nutrition to optimize how your body functions, and to avoid major health concerns and/or using medication.
+My background is in nutrition, so I use food as my medicine.
+I genuinely believe in utilizing nutrition to optimize your body’s functions and avoid significant health concerns and/or using medication.
 I have always lived this way.
 I purchase a range of proteins, fruit and vegetables, nuts and seeds, and I rotate them throughout the week.
 I eat very simple foods with minimal components in each meal.
 I don’t think nutrition should be entertainment or torture.
-I don’t eat much processed food, usually just on an odd occasion with my husband, and I exclude dairy and eggs from my diet entirely.
-This is partly due to intolerance and also due to my beliefs around the negative efects of consuming dairy.
-This is very personal for me, and I would recommend people research what is right for them.
+I don’t eat much-processed food, usually just on an odd occasion with my husband, and I exclude dairy and eggs from my diet entirely.
+This is partly due to intolerance and my beliefs about the adverse effects of consuming dairy.
+This is very personal, and I recommend people research what is right for them.

 We love your series on the Ultrahuman app!
 What can people learn from your series on Ultrahuman?

 I have lived a holistic life for as long as I can remember.
-When we were sick in my family we turned to food, sleep, mindfulness and exercise and that is exactly what Ultrahuman embodies in one place.
-I have created a series for absolutely anyone to show up each day and benefit from movement the way I have for many years now.
-I want to be there to help people love their best days, and I love how Ultrahuman provides all of the resources from each element, to complement that.
+When we were sick in my family, we turned to food, sleep, mindfulness and exercise, which is precisely what Ultrahuman embodies in one place.
+I have created a series for anyone to show up each day and benefit from the movement the way I have for many years.
+I want to be there to help people live their best days, and I love how Ultrahuman provides all of the resources from each element to complement that.

-What are some practical and useful tips that you’d like to share for women who’d like to start training?
+What practical and valuable tips would you like to share for women wanting to start training?

 Start where you are with what you have.
-Don’t compare your journey to anyone else’s unless it propels you forward and makes you motivated or inspired in a positive way.
+Please don’t compare your journey to anyone else’s unless it propels you forward and motivates or inspires you positively.
 Showing up adds up.
-Feel what you need to feel, it’s okay to not always love it to start, but know that it’s a choice you’ve made because you want to live your best days, feeling your absolute best.
+Feel what you need to feel; it’s okay not always to love it to start, but know that it’s a choice you’ve made because you want to live your best days, feeling your absolute best.